Cronan Ranch - May '26

 return to index

-Cronan Ranch, a BLM property, is located 25 miles south of Auburn on scenic hwy 49.
-The hiking group has walked here more often in the last few years, being closer to home, with a good trail selection.
+Cronan Ranch is located 25 miles south of Auburn on scenic hwy 49.
+The hiking group has walked here more often in the last few years, because it is closer to home, with a good trail selection.

-Because we had a long storm season in northern California, from October to May, the hills remained green, and wildflowers were often seen along the trial.
+Because we had a lot of rain in northern California, from October to May, the hills remained green, and wildflowers were often found along the paths.

 On the map below, we were on the Gerle and Connector trails and then the Down & Up trail, returning via the Sky Ridge trail to the Magnolia Ranch car park.